skillrepos/cursor/labs.md

 <br><br>

-4. Type this in the Chat panel to request a multi-file authentication feature:
+4. Type this in the Chat panel to request a multi-file authentication feature and then submit it with the "up arrow" (or hit Enter):

 ```
 Create a complete authentication system for the API: